inet-framework/inet/showcases/tsn/gatescheduling/tsnsched/doc/index.rst

 .. figure:: media/delay.png
     :align: center

-All streams have the minimal possible delay, as they are forwarded immediatelly.
+All streams have the minimal possible delay, as they are forwarded immediately.

 Sources: :download:`omnetpp.ini <../omnetpp.ini>`